-Healthy eating and healthy cooking is not difficult.
+Healthy eating and healthy cooking are not difficult.
 It is not even boring or tasteless.
-All it requires, is a shift in attitude.
+All it requires is a shift in attitude.

-When a family decides to choose healthy ingredients (like organically grown vegetables or free range animal products), and a healthy way of cooking (more of steamed and baked products and less of fried oily products), they see the impact on the health and fitness of every family member.
+When a family decides to choose healthy ingredients (like organically grown vegetables or free-range animal products), and a healthy way of cooking (more steamed and baked products and less fried oily products), they see the impact on the health and fitness of every family member.